perma-id/w3id.org/sml/README.md

 and
 SHACL shapes.

-The ontology define terms like
+The ontology defines terms like
 `Activity`,
 `AmountOfBulkMatter`,
 `consistsOf`,